cmhamiche/Resolve-DNG-Workflow./README.md

-# Resolve grade for DNG
+# Simple Resolve grade for DNG

 It's using a fusion composition with AgX and a simple power grade to serve as a base for a grade.
 Works with the free DaVinci Resolve version.